rupok/flexia/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Flexia.
+A modern lightweight and versatile theme for WordPress

 == Description ==